Law of value: Che Guevara

 In socialist Cuba, Che Guevara adopted the view that if more resources were directly allocated to satisfy human needs, instead of commercially supplied, a better life for people would result.
 Guevara organised an interesting conference at which the theoretical issues were debated.
 At that time, Cuba benefited from plentiful subsidies by Eastern bloc countries, principally the Soviet Union, which compensated for the US trade boycott against Cuba.
 However, the Cuban Government defaulted on most of its international debt in 1986, reducing its access to foreign credit, and from 1989 the support of the Eastern Bloc disappeared, causing a steep decline in the Cuban national product.
 The Cuban economy was thereafter sustained to a large extent with foreign tourism, foreign remittances, foreign counter-trade and joint-ventures with foreign companies.
 In recent years, there have been a number of pro-market reforms, and attempts to reduce state-bureaucratic regulation.
 The modal standard of living and quality of life in Cuba is still among the best in Central and Latin America.

 New Left

 Generally, the Western New Left adopted the idea that true socialism would involve the abolition of the law of value, since commodity production would be abolished – goods and services would be allocated according to need, and primarily according to non-market principles.
-This recalled an idea by Nikolai Bukharin and Yevgeni Preobrazhensky in The ABC of Communism (1920):
+This is similar Nikolai Bukharin's and Yevgeni Preobrazhensky's idea in The ABC of Communism: